Best High-End Knife Sets For Professional Or Home Use

 While these knives are superior in every way to most other knife sets on the market, the craftsmanship is not quite on the same level as the premium Karamer By Zwilling Euroline set or Zwilling J.A.
 Hickels 1731 Series sets listed later in this article.
 This set is still durable enough to be the last set you ever buy even if you are in your twenties, and they still very much offer you professional level performance.

-Cutting the peel off an apple with the Wusthof Classic Ikon 3.5 inch paring knife.
+A green apple being peeled with the Wusthof Classic Ikon paring knife.

 The Classic Ikon 3.5 inch paring knife included in this set is one of our all-time favorite paring knives thanks to its super comfy handle and great blade geometry.